sardana-org/sardana/CONTRIBUTING.md

   project (at the time of writing this file, it is the [LGPL][], version 3 *or later*).

-The following code can serve as a template for writing new python modules to
+The following code can be used as a template for writing new python modules to
-sardana:
+Sardana:

 ```python
     #!/usr/bin/env python